Nashville, Tennessee: Colleges and universities

-Nashville has been labeled the "Athens of the South" due to the many colleges and universities in the metropolitan area.
-Total enrollment in post-secondary education in Nashville is around 43,000.
+The label, the "Athens of the South," was ossified in the later half of the 19th century due Nashville's high concentration of colleges and universities in the metropolitan area.
+Today, the total enrollment in post-secondary education in Nashville is around 43,000.

 The largest is Vanderbilt University, with about 13,000 students.
 Vanderbilt is considered one of the nation's leading research universities and is particularly known for its medical, law, business, engineering, and education programs.

 Nashville is home to more historically Black institutions of higher education than any other city save for Atlanta, Georgia: Fisk University, Tennessee State University, Meharry Medical College, and American Baptist College.

 Other schools based in Nashville include Belmont University, Lipscomb University, Trevecca Nazarene University, and John A. Gupton College.
 The Tennessee Board of Regents operates Nashville State Community College and the Nashville branch of the Tennessee Colleges of Applied Technology.

 Other nearby institutes of higher education include Murfreesboro's Middle Tennessee State University (MTSU) and Clarksville's Austin Peay University, both full-sized public university with Tennessee's second- and eighth-largest undergraduate populations, respectively; Daymar College in Franklin; and Cumberland University in Lebanon.